jamesplease/redux-resource/docs/recipes/canceling-requests.md

 > Note: We understand that some users want their action type names to reflect the action that is being performed, rather than the result of the action.
 We agree that this is a good practice to follow.
 If you do, too, it may irritate you that there is no `READ_RESOURCES_ABORT` action type.
-This is omitted in an effort to keep the surface area of redux-resource small, since that action would behave the same as `READ_RESOURCES_NULL`.
+This is omitted in an effort to keep the surface area of Redux Resource small, since that action would behave the same as `READ_RESOURCES_NULL`.

 ### Canceling requests in popular libraries